NrgXnat/xsync/tests/e2e/README.md

 ## Status

-**Validated against a live 1.8.2-SNAPSHOT instance (2026-08-17), with two plugin defects found in the process.** Three iterations against a dedicated 1.8.2 stack: 31 of 37 tests pass, and every remaining red traces to a confirmed plugin defect rather than to the tests.
+**Validated against a live 1.8.2-SNAPSHOT instance (2026-08-17), with two plugin defects found in the process.** Several iterations against a dedicated 1.8.2 stack: 39 of 45 tests pass, and every remaining red traces to a confirmed plugin defect rather than to the tests.

 - The PLUGINS-332 REST-path test carries a `test.fail()` marker: the backend